ramate-io/ramate/rroad/rera-000-000-000-dulan/rroad-000-000-000/README.md

 We start growing staff by employing a core cast of collaborators.

 All-in-all, Ramate should feel like a burgeoning guild or workshop of closely knit creatives.
-Our Projects Leads tinker, our Operations Leads ensure the workshop is a functional space, our Marketing Leads make it an inviting place, and our Business Leads make sure the lights stay on.
+Our Projects Leads tinker, our Operators ensure the workshop is a functional space, our Marketers make it an inviting place, and our Commercialists make sure the lights stay on.

 We thus suggest the following shape for the organization:

-- **Project Leads x 3:** collaborators with strong research and engineering backgrounds, who may have ambitions to lead their own projects through Ramate.
-These Project Leads should be comfortable working through operations, marketing, and business considerations; they should want to own output end-to-end, but be able to benefit from the additional perspective and capacity dedicated collaborators in those domains provide.
-[Liam Monninger](mailto:liam@ramate.io) would primarily function as a Project Lead.
+- **Affiliates x 3:** collaborators with strong research and engineering backgrounds, who may have ambitions to lead their own projects through Ramate.
+These Affiliates should be comfortable working through operations, marketing, and business considerations; they should want to own output end-to-end, but be able to benefit from the additional perspective and capacity dedicated collaborators in those domains provide.
+[Liam Monninger](mailto:liam@ramate.io) would primarily function as a Affiliate.
-- **Operations Leads x 1:** collaborators who closely understand the products and services--ideally being able to contribute to some extent--but who will primarily deal in planning, human resources, finances, and other operational tasks.
+- **Operators x 1:** collaborators who closely understand the products and services--ideally being able to contribute to some extent--but who will primarily deal in planning, human resources, finances, and other operational tasks.
 We are roughly looking for an engineer who wants to deal with a bit of paperwork, write a bit less code, and not get too heady.
-- **Marketing Leads x 1:** creatives who grasp the ethos of Ramate and can individually translate this into brand and outreach.
+- **Marketers x 1:** creatives who grasp the ethos of Ramate and can individually translate this into brand and outreach.
 We are roughly looking for somebody happy taking time to generate non-technical content that excites.
-- **Business Leads x 1:** collaborators concerned with presenting business models, conducting market research, selling, working with lawyers, and generally channeling creative output into pursuits that can sustain Ramate.
+- **Commercialists x 1:** collaborators concerned with presenting business models, conducting market research, selling, working with lawyers, and generally channeling creative output into pursuits that can sustain Ramate.
 We are roughly looking for somebody who will slowly and carefully find highly-aligned business opportunities and structures.

+We anticipate collaborators would rotate through Ramate--attempting their own ventures and coming back.
+However, during this period we would want to keep the core mostly intact particularly the **Affiliates** and the **Operator**, so that we can establish a culture of work to which the later more fluid dynamics can be anchored.

+Throughout the various eras at Ramate, we expect collaborators will be highly familiar--people we know personally or with whom we have worked with closely in the past.

 #### T4.2: Liam Monninger to operate out of the US and Europe
 - **[Leads]:** [Liam Monninger](mailto:liam@ramate.io)